CommerceIntegration/ReadMeFirst/README.md

 * Azure DDoS Protection - yields protection for our Azure resources from denial of service threats
 * Azure Content Delivery Network - scales out appropriate data on localized edge servers

 What are we building?
+There are really two separate environments that need to be developed:  A backend infrasture tool set and a deliverable (runnable) solution to provide end-user codebase for running an integrated solution.

 Here's a broad overview of the proposed solutions and their constituant services:

+# Backend Infrastructure
-	1. Configure and manage Azure infrastructure (Infrastructure as code using Resource Manager templates) -  see: https://microsoft.github.io/techcasestudies/devops/2017/03/14/risco.html and https://github.com/orizohar/risco-hackfest
+	A set of tools or apps that configure and manage an Azure infrastructure (Infrastructure as code using Resource Manager templates) -  see: https://microsoft.github.io/techcasestudies/devops/2017/03/14/risco.html and https://github.com/orizohar/risco-hackfest

 	** setup new accounts
 	** choose desired features